How have the Europa League teams performed since the break?

 Now: 5th in Serie A*

-With two Serie A games remaining, La Lupa are clinging onto fifth, fending off AC Milan and Napoli.
-Paulo Fonseca says his "team is doing well and is full of confidence", and they are certainly in strong goalscoring form; Jordan Veretout has converted four since lockdown, while Edin Džeko and Henrikh Mkhitaryan have three apiece.Quarter-final and semi-final draws
+La Lupa fended off AC Milan and Napoli to secure fifth place in Serie A, ending with a 3-1 win at champions Juventus.
+Paulo Fonseca says his "team is doing well and is full of confidence", and they are certainly in strong goalscoring form; Jordan Veretout and Edin Džeko have converted four since lockdown, while Henrikh Mkhitaryan and Nikola Kalinić each got three.Quarter-final and semi-final draws

 Manchester United vs LASK (first leg: 5-0)